-In this tutorial we will learn a powerful technique to create advanced masking; Calculations.
+In this tutorial, we will learn a powerful technique to how to cut out hair in photoshop creating advanced masking; Calculations.

-For a perfect masking we usually have to use more than one method, in this case we will use calculations and pen tool.
+For perfect masking we usually have to use more than one method, in this case, we will use calculations and pen tool.

 Before We Get Started